Lukangkang123/H2SGNN/README.md

-## H2SGNN: A Dual-Filtering Spectral GNN for Heterogeneous and Heterophilic Graphs
+## Addressing Graph Heterogeneity and Heterophily from ASpectral Perspective (H2SGNN)
 This code contains a PyTorch implementation of "H2SGNN: A Dual-Filtering Spectral GNN for Heterogeneous and Heterophilic Graphs" (H2SGNN)
 ## Environment Settings
 - pytorch 1.12.1